This article shows you how to use the MySQL CREATE DATABASE statement to create a new database on a MySQL server.

-Finally, you can see list of existing databases by running following SQL command:
+Finally, you can see a list of existing databases by running the following SQL command:

 +--------------------+ | Database | +--------------------+ | animals | | information_schema | | mysql | | performance_schema | +--------------------+

-After completing this tutorial, you should have a sense of how to create a database in MySQL using command line.
-As we have seen above, it is pretty easy.
+After completing this tutorial, you should know how to create a database in MySQL using the command line.
+As we have seen above, it is pretty straightforward.

-In addition to, you can use the following article to learn how to backup and restore MySQL database from command line in Linux.
+In addition, you can use the following article to learn how to back up and restore the MySQL database from the command line in Linux.